Password manager Dashlane raises $110M in Series D, adds CMO – TechCrunch

 Password manager maker Dashlane has raised $110 million in its latest round of funding, the company said Thursday.

 The company said Sequoia Capital led the Series D round, with partner Jim Goetz joining the board.
-Dashlane also said former Lyft executive Joy Howard was appointed as its new chief marketing officer and will start in August.
+Dashlane also said Lyft executive Joy Howard was appointed as its new chief marketing officer and will start in August.

 Dashlane said it will invest its latest funds back into its core product and will focus on addressing the needs of its consumer and business customers.